alexakreizinger/ps2hackswiki/docs/software/hdl-batch-installer.md

 This guide will walk through loading game backups directly onto the hard drive from a PC using HDL Batch Installer.

+!!! warning "Removing games"

+    Because PS2 games are installed as separate partitions, uninstalling them is more complex than just deleting a single file.
+A separate guide for how to delete games by deleting their partitions [can be found here](../uninstall-OPL-games/).

 ## Requirements

 * Internal hard drive formatted for PS2